mikeal/way-of-code/README.md

 other tools.
 For debugging I now rely on a variety of command line tools to point out where the issues are rather than integrating them into my editor.

-Not have the editor/IDE be the central dumping ground for all tooling as made me much less dependent on a specific device or environment.
+Now that the editor/IDE isn't the central dumping ground for all tooling I'm much less dependent on a specific device or environment.
 I do all of my development in a remote docker container.
 As I take on different tasks I can spin up different machines or tmux sessions suited to the task.